SaifSiddique009/ETL-Project-Country-GDP-Data/README.md

 The script is commented and documented for better readability and understanding.
 You can refer to the comments and the docstrings for more details about the functions and the variables.

-## Error Handling

-The script is designed to handle errors and exceptions gracefully.
-If the URL is not accessible, the script will log the error and exit.
-If the data is not found or not in the expected format, the script will log the error and exit.
-If the CSV file, the database file, or the log file cannot be created or written, the script will log the error and exit.

 ## Modularity and Reusability